lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 Let's get comfortable creating some univariate histograms to start exploring the data.
 Create several histograms of a couple variables.
+The `ggplot2` package has been loaded.

 `@pre_exercise_code`
 ```{r}